ibrahim-radwan/synpredict/README.md

 Input Files description:

-1-Cell lines; list of the 76 cell lines inmplemented in SynPredict development utlising both Almanac and Oneil datasets.
+1-Cell lines; List of the 76 cell lines implemented in SynPredict development utilising both Almanac and Oneil datasets.

 2-cell_line_Gene_expression_CCLE; Gene expression data for all cell lines in CCLE database.

-3-Alvadesc; physicochemical properties of drugs listed in drugComb v1.3 database (Alvadesc via OCHEM).
+3-Alvadesc; Physicochemical properties of drugs listed in drugComb v1.3 database (Alvadesc via OCHEM).

 4-ECFP: Fingerprints of drugs listed in drugComb v1.3 database.

-5-Toxalerts;toxiciphores identified in the drugs listed in drugComb v1.3 database.(Toxalerts via OCHEM).
+5-Toxalerts; Toxiciphores identified in the drugs listed in drugComb v1.3 database (Toxalerts via OCHEM).

-6-Drugs_Smiles; cannonical smiles and INCHIKeys of the 4087 drugs listed in drugComb v1.3 database.
+6-Drugs_Smiles; Canonical smiles and INCHIKeys of the 4087 drugs listed in DrugComb v1.3 database.

 7-labels of the target score and pairwise combinations (start with dataset name either Almanac or Oniel and end with score suffix as HSA, Loewe...etc)